-This is eBay Inc. SWOT analysis in 2013.
+This is eBay Inc. SWOT analysis.
 For more information on how to do a SWOT analysis please refer to our article.

 |Founded||September 3, 1995|

 |Industries served||Internet, Online retailing|

 |Geographic areas served||Worldwide|